Richard Carlile: Politics and publishing

-His interest in politics was kindled first by economic conditions in the winter of 1816 when Carlile was put on short-time work by his employer creating serious problems for the family: "I shared the general distress of 1816 and it was this that opened my eyes."
-He began attending political meetings where speakers like Henry Hunt complained that only three men in a hundred had the vote, and was also influenced by the publications of William Cobbett.
+His interest in politics was kindled first by economic conditions in the winter of 1816, when Carlile was put on short-time work by his employer creating serious problems for the family: "I shared the general distress of 1816 and it was this that opened my eyes."
+He became influenced by the leading campaigners for economic and parliamentary reform, such as Henry Hunt and William Cobbett.
+As a way of making a living he sold radical publications, such as Cobbett's Political Register and Thomas Wooler's The Black Dwarf, on the streets of London, often walking "thirty miles for a profit of eighteen pence".